-Special transducers and couplants are available for temperatures above 180°F up to 900°F with intermittent contact.
-It is necessary to cool the transducer, by submerging it in water, between measurements at high temperatures.
+Special transducers and couplants are available for temperatures above 180°F up to 650°F with intermittent contact.
+It is necessary to cool the transducer, by submerging the transducer in water between readings, when measuring high temperatures.

 Modes and temperature errors